mattberkowitz/autoclose-html/README.md

 `apm install autoclose-html`

-Until merge of this fork, install as follows:
+Until merge of this fork, install using temporary installation process as follows:

 1. Uninstall autoclose-html 0.24.0
 2. open a terminal and ...